 - Extreme behavioral changes or unusual aggression (often a pain response)

-For routine check-ins, a rough schedule to aim for: Week 2, Week 4, Week 8, and then every 3â6 months long-term.
+For routine monitoring, a rough check-in schedule to aim for: Week 2, Week 4, Week 8, and then every 3â6 months long-term.
+Your vet may adjust this based on your dog’s severity and progress.

 This guide is based on real experience and should be used alongside professional veterinary care.
 Always consult your veterinarian before starting any new treatment or making changes to your dog’s care plan.